oKermorgant/simple_launch/README.md

 ### Combining conditions

-The file below shows how to use `sl.condition` to combine conditions:
+The file below shows how to use `sl.py_eval` to combine conditions.
+We have to build a valid Python expression, not forgetting the spaces around `and`/`or`.

 ```
 from simple_launch import SimpleLauncher

 def generate_launch_description():